hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

   ![cmake2](https://user-images.githubusercontent.com/8838573/27503270-fcf143da-587a-11e7-9f11-a6f8e5fe4e81.PNG)

 - Make sure the **BUILD_EXTRACTORS** option is checked.
-Then click **Generate**. *FYI: You can also activate the `BUILD_PLAYERBOT` option.
-Playerbot allows you to add other characters in your account as AI-controlled bots that follow you around.*
+Then click **Generate**. *FYI: You can also activate the `BUILD_PLAYERBOT` or the `BUILD_AHBOT` option.
+Playerbot allows you to add other characters in your account as AI-controlled bots that follow you around.
+AHBot automatically adds new items to the auction house for reasonable prices to simulate an economy.*

   ![cmake3 x](https://user-images.githubusercontent.com/8838573/27503421-24a974f0-587c-11e7-93bb-91fe2d98aaa5.PNG)